DevExpress/devextreme-documentation/concepts/05 UI Components/HtmlEditor/00 Getting Started with HtmlEditor/10 Set the Initial Value.md

             Rich Text Editor (HTML Editor)
         </h2>
         <br>
-        <p>DevExtreme JavaScript HTML Editor is a client-side WYSIWYG editor that allows its users to format textual and visual content and output it as HTML or Markdown.</p>
+        <p>DevExtreme JavaScript HTML Editor is a client-side WYSIWYG editor that allows its users to format textual and visual content and output it as HTML.</p>
         <p>Supported features:</p>
         <ul>
             <li>Inline formats: